15 Best Gutter Companies in

 FAQ's for gutter services in Milwaukee, WI

 First, you can read a company's online reviews and look at its rating on the BBB.
-When you speak with a company representative, they should be able to explain their process and whether any of their work could affect your roof warranty (if your shingles will need to be lifted, for example).
-They should also be able to provide information regarding their warranties for products and services, and their insurance coverage (in case a technician is injured while on your property).
+When you speak with a company representative, they should be able to outline their process and tell you whether their work will affect your roof warranty (for example, if they will need to lift your shingles).
+They should also be able to give you information relating to their warranties for products and services, and their insurance coverage (in case a technician is injured while on your property).